Best Memory Foam Mattresses for Kids: Reviews and Buyer’s Guide

 |Brentwood Home Cypress||Phase-changing cover regulates the sleeper’s temperature by absorbing and releasing heat.|

 Amerisleep produces mattresses that beautifully cushion and adapt to the body.
-The firmest model, the AS1, has a high-quality, washable mattress cover and durable foams like Bio-Pur® and Bio-Core®.
+Their medium-firm model, the AS2, has a high-quality, washable mattress cover and durable foams like Bio-Pur®, Affinity, and Bio-Core®.

 Amerisleep mattresses come with a 100-night sleep trial.
 They also provide a 20-year warranty that covers indentations over .75-inches.
 This is a model that’s an investment in your child’s future.
 With proper support and care, it will last most kids through to adulthood.